liamhays/rk3566-mcu/rk3566_mcu_notes.md

 appears from the Rockchip MCU block diagram that the MCU is connected over AHB.
 Presumably there is some kind of buffer between the AHB and AXI buses in the interconnect block, controllable with the `flush` bits.
+(I haven't tested anything with these two bits yet).

-`mcu_sel_axi`...sets the MCU to use either the AHB or AXI bus.
-I think this is more complicated than it sounds, however:
+`mcu_sel_axi` sets the MCU to use either the AHB or AXI bus.
+Enabling it makes the MCU work exactly as it does with the bit disabled.
+I think this is actually slightly more complicated than it sounds:

 - The SCR1 core has AHB-Lite and AXI4 bus interfaces.
 It does not appear to require you to use one interface exclusively, but there